 Early Detection of Breast Cancer

 Breast cancer is one of a few cancers for which an effective screening test, mammography, is available.
-MRI (magnetic resonance imaging) and ultrasound are also used to detect breast cancer, but not as routine screening tools.
+MRI (magnetic resonance imaging) and ultrasound are also detect breast cancer, but they are not routine screening tools.